-- A1 If you are using a computer-to-computer network (peer-to-peer) connection, check that the name of the configured network is correct.
-The network name used to connect should be the same in all computers.
-The network name is case sensitive, if the name contains letters. - A2 If you are using a network key (encryption key), an AP (Access Point) and a computer-to-computer network (peer-to-peer), you have to use the same network key.
+- A1 If you are using a computer-to-computer (Ad Hoc) network connection, check that the name of the configured network (SSID) is correct.
+The network name (SSID) is case sensitive. - A2 If you are using a network key (encryption key), you have to use the same network keys for an AP (Access Point) or a computer-to-computer network (Ad Hoc).
 The network key of the AP is configured in the AP management program.
-Ask your network administrator for more detailed information. - A3 Check that the device driver is properly installed.
+Ask your network administrator or AP manager for more detailed information. - A3 Check that the device driver is properly installed.
 If the driver is not properly installed, you will find a yellow exclamation mark on the network icon by clicking Start > Control Panel > Performance and Maintenance > System > Hardware tab > Device Manager > Network adapters > Wireless LAN adapter.
-If there is a yellow exclamation mark, please reinstall the device driver with the system software CD. - A4 To connect to an access point using network authentication (Shared key): - In Windows XP, select Network Authentication (Shared mode) in the Wireless Network Properties window. - If you use the wireless LAN program (PROSet) in Windows 2000, make sure that the network authentication mode is configure to Shared in security settings.
-For more information on the network authentication configuration procedures, ask your access point administrator.
+If there is a yellow exclamation mark, please reinstall the device driver with the system software CD. - A4 Referring to A2 of Q3, Check that the network bridge configuration is correct.